Bryce-Davidson/Data-Structures/README.md

 ## Resources

-List of resources used in this repository.
+List of global resources used in this repository.

 Big thanks to all!